theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 Time manipulation is expressed through three distinct forms of stewardship:

-- **Advance** moves a valid process toward its next natural state.
+- Advance moves a valid process toward its next natural state.
-- **Preserve** protects a valid state or opportunity that the player cannot attend to immediately.
+- Preserve protects a valid state or opportunity that the player cannot attend to immediately.
-- **Synchronize** creates value by bringing compatible tasks, routines, locations, or systems into rhythm.
+- Synchronize creates value by bringing compatible tasks, routines, locations, or systems into rhythm.

-The player receives a finite daily pool of **Chimes** used to perform these manipulations.
+The player receives a finite daily pool of Chimes used to perform these manipulations.
 Chimes do not create infinite productivity.
 They ask the player to make deliberate decisions about attention: what should move forward, what should be protected, and what is worth coordinating.

 Restoration is the central expression of progress.
-Blackmere and Pendrelle Manor move through seven shared restoration states: **Weathered, Rebuilding, Recovering, Renewed, Growing, Prospering, and Flourishing**.
+Blackmere and Pendrelle Manor move through seven shared restoration states: Weathered, Rebuilding, Recovering, Renewed, Growing, Prospering, and Flourishing.
 Restoration is never only cosmetic.
 Each stage changes how a place is used through combinations of services, NPC routines, ambient population, dialogue, inventory, economic activity, soundscape, events, installed inventions, travel, customization, and relationships with neighboring systems.

 The player's role as an inventor connects these systems.
 Inventions are not only recipes or passive bonuses.
 Major inventions are installed, demonstrated, maintained, or integrated into Blackmere's daily life.
 They may improve fields, workshops, civic infrastructure, travel, food production, animal care, communication, or restoration itself.
-As multiple restored locations and inventions begin supporting one another, the town develops **cross-location synergies** that make prosperity feel communal rather than isolated.
+As multiple restored locations and inventions begin supporting one another, the town develops cross-location synergies that make prosperity feel communal rather than isolated.

 Relationships are equally central.
 NPCs have daily routines, relationships with one another, personal arcs, household ties, professions, histories, preferences, and evolving roles within Blackmere.
 The player can build friendships, pursue romance where applicable, spend time with residents through structured hangouts, respond to meaningful dialogue choices, participate in shared activities, and eventually receive help in return.
 NPC relationships do not exist solely between each resident and the player; friendships, tensions, mentorships, family relationships, and professional connections continue to develop throughout the town.